TSafa-23/superidx/README.md

-# superiDX (superiNDexer)
+# superiDX
-A custom made mod for super efficient custom schematic storage using a table of indexes
+A custom schematic saving/loading format that focuses on file size and speed

-# To do/wishlist
+# To do
-Schematic loading from disk
-LVM Placement (currently unworking)
+LZ Compression for .sdx files

+Proper emerging

+Setting proper min/maxpos in save function